la-haskell/hackirc/SPEC.md

     - Indicates that the user wishes to receive messages sent to the named room.
     - Users must be in a room in order to send `MESSAGE`s to it.
     - If the user is already in the named room, the server MUST respond with an `OK`, but MUST NOT send `JOIN` notifications to other users in the room.
+    - The server MUST allow a user to be in multiple rooms at once, but a client MAY choose to only allow users to be in a single room.
   - `LEAVE` `<room>`
     - The user wishes to no longer be in the named room.
     - If any `MESSAGE`s are sent to the named room after the server has `OK`ed the `LEAVE` request, the client SHOULD NOT display them to the user.